Godstone: Geography

 The heart of Godstone consists of two centres, Church Town and Godstone Green, linked by other neighbourhoods.
 Both are now conservation areas.
 Overall the long north–south parish covers 1806 ha and through its length of approximately 3 mi the A22 road runs.

 Church Town has old timber-framed buildings.
 The Old Packhouse, dating from the 15th century, is the oldest timber-framed building in the town.
 In the 18th century, brick became the fashionable material for house building, and Church End and Church House, opposite the church, are two listed architectural examples.

 St Nicholas Church dominates Church Town.
-James Evelyn of Fellbridge House built a memorial chapel in 1787, which has the tombs of Sir John and Lady Evelyn.
+James Evelyn of Felbridge House built a memorial chapel in 1787, which has the tombs of Sir John and Lady Evelyn.
 The North aisle was built in about 1845.
-Sir George Gilbert Scott's restoration of the church in 1872-3 involved widening of the chancel arch, inserting a new north side to the chancel, new windows to the nave and east end, and adding the south aisle.
+Sir George Gilbert Scott's restoration of the church in 1872–3 involved widening of the chancel arch, inserting a new north side to the chancel, new windows to the nave and east end, and adding the south aisle.
 The churchyard contains a notable sarsen stone marking the grave of Walker Miles whose work in the early days of the "Ramblers' movement" contributed to the formation of the Ramblers of Great Britain.

 At the same time, Sir George Gilbert Scott designed St Mary's almshouses next to St Nicholas Church for Mrs Mabel Hunt of Wonham House, in memory of her only daughter who had died at the age of sixteen.
 Built in a Victorian Tudor/gothic style, they include eight self-contained houses, a wardens house and a beautiful little chapel, dedicated to St Mary.
 The flèch-capped chapel and the gables compose a very pretty hamlet.